Carita - President

 I achieved sustainable environments and practices throughout the Centre and in 2013 the Kindergarten and I won the C&K Eco-Efficiency Award for Sustainability.
 I was proud to be asked to participate in the ECA PLP EYLF videos on Sustainability and several ECA TAPS articles.

-I have been President of and a long time member of QECSN Inc. (Queensland Early Childhood Sustainability Network and am presently consulting with and mentoring Early Childhood services in sustainable practices including curriculum, procedures and environments.
+I have been a past President of and a long time member of QECSN Inc. (Queensland Early Childhood Sustainability Network) and am a consultant and mentor assisting Early Childhood services to implement and improve sustainable practices including in curriculum, procedures and environments.

-I am now enjoying semi retirement, and as a member of ROGI Redlands Organic Growers, I am building a productive garden that provides much of my food needs while supporting permaculture and organic principles.
+I am now enjoying semi-retirement, and am also a member of ROGI - Redlands Organic Growers.
+I am building a productive garden that provides much of my food needs while supporting permaculture and organic principles.

 Lyndal completed her PhD in 2007, and her current research interests include: